polaris-project/go-polaris/doc/spec.md

 #### Database

-For all applicable instances, [boltdb](https://github.com/boltdb/bolt) will be used as the working database engine and client.
+For all applicable instances, [boltdb](https://github.com/boltdb/bolt) will deemed the working database engine and client.

 #### Sha3